ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/sorting.md

 }
 ```

-If you want to change the sorting operations on a field, you need to declare you own operation enum type.
+If you want to change the sorting operations on a field, you need to declare your own operation enum type.

 ```csharp {7}
 public class UserSortType : SortInputType<User>